smart-data-models/dataModel.TourismDestinations/Event/doc/spec_JA.md

           description: 'Property.
 Email address of owner.'
           format: idn-email
           type: string
+        faxNumber:
+          description: 'Property.
+Model:''http://schema.org/Text''.
+The fax number.'
+          type: string
         name:
           description: 'Property.
 The name of this item.'
+          type: string
+        productSupported:
+          description: 'Property.
+Model:''http://schema.org/Text''.
+The product or service this support contact point is related to (such as product support for a particular product line).
+This can be a specific product or product line (e.g. "iPhone") or a general category of products or services (e.g. "smartphones").'
           type: string
         telephone:
           description: 'Property.
 Telephone of this contact.'